mcdiarmid/mcdiarmid/README.md

 ## Hello There 👋

 💼 Radio Fequency Engineer at Rocket Lab.
-Briefly dabbled in Embedded Software Engineering at Aviat Networks.
+Briefly dabbled in Embedded Software Engineering.

 🎓 Master of Engineering and Bachelor of Engineering (Hons.), both in Electrical and Electronic Engineering.